mathiassol/VoxelEnigen/README.md

 pacman -S mingw-w64-x86_64-glew mingw-w64-x86_64-glfw
 ````

-you will also nead to clone the imgui repository from github into the src folder:
+you will also need to clone the imgui repository from GitHub into the src folder:
 ````
 git clone https://github.com/ocornut/imgui.git
 ````